 The drawings in my books, and in the printed plans I sell are almost entirely “mechanical” drawings in orthographic projection.
 That is the traditional way of presenting technical drawings; the point of view is from directly above, in front of, or to the side of the object.
 It takes a bit of experience to interpret the drawing, and you have to compare several views to get a handle on how all the parts fit together.
 Click here to read a post about interpreting drawings, including an excerpt from the book.

 Several years ago, I switched from drafting in two dimensions to modeling in three with SketchUp.
 It made me faster and more accurate, and I found myself printing “non-traditional” drawings for my own use in the shop.
 Thanks to new technology, most of the drawings in this new series of reproduction furniture plans are in three dimensions as seen in the image above left.
 Traditional views are still included, but there are times when tradition should give way to better methods.
-This short video shows you what these plans are like.

 thanks for your interest,